corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 - Create a subfolder (`package`), with two modules inside (`module1.py` and `module2.py`) and a blank file called `__init__.py`.
 - Declare some variables or functions inside those module files.

-In the *parent folder*, create a file `main.py` and we will import those modules into here.
+In the *parent folder*, create a file `main.py` which is going to import those other modules.

-When a module is inside a package, prefix it with the package name and a dot (not a slash), e.g. you can do either of the following:
+When a module is inside a package, prefix it with the package name and a dot (not a slash) or import it "from" the package, i.e. do either of the following:
 - `import package.module1`
 - `from package import module1`

 Try it out!
 Add import statements to `main.py` and demonstrate that it is successfully accessing variables or functions defined by `module1.py`/`module2.py`.

 > Note, the syntax continues in this way for folders within folders, e.g. `from folder.subfolder.subsubfolder import module`.
-> You can still import an object directly with `import package.module1.foo` or `from package.module1 import foo`.
+> You can still import an object directly with `from package.module1 import foo`.

 If you want to import both, you might try to run `import package` and then access `package.module2` but you will see that **doesn't** work.
 Submodules do not get imported automatically - you must import each one explicitly, e.g. `from package import module1, module2`.

-> Automatic import of submodules *can* be done by including them in the `__init__.py` but we're not going to look at that now.
+> Automatic import of submodules *can* be done by including them in the package's `__init__.py` file, but we're not going to look at that now.

 What if module1 wants to import module2?
 The statement you need at the top of `module1.py` is the same as what you would put in `main.py`, e.g. `from package import module2`.

 Try it out:
 - In module2, define a variable
-- In your `module1.py` file, import module2 as described above and `print` its variable
+- In module1, import module2 as described above and `print` its variable
 - In your `main.py` file, import module1
 - Run the `main.py` file

-Note that you cannot run module1.py directly.
+Note that you cannot run module1.py directly now.
 It will fail to find module2.
-This is because the import statement will look modules relative to the starting script (main.py in this example), or the current directory when you open the REPL.
+This is because the import statement will search relative to the "current working directory", which is the directory of the "top level script" (main.py in this example).
+If you run the module1 file directly, your import statement would need to be `import module2` but then this would not work with main.py.

+Or it's the current directory when you open the REPL.

 > It also searches other locations, which is how it will find things from the Python library or other installed packages.
-You normally won't need to worry about managing this though.
+You normally won't need to worry about managing this.

 > Relative imports exist: `from . import my_module` will import a file in the same folder or `from .my_subpackage import my_module` to grab something from a subfolder.
 You might want relative imports *within* a package of closely related modules so that you can move it around more easily.
-But in general, it would be safer to stick to absolute imports.
+But in general, stick to absolute imports.
 The "top level script" (main.py in this example) cannot use relative imports.

 ### Aliases